 This study has examined a number of factors in determining Chinese households' nutrient intake over two decades (1989-2009).
-A point of departure of the present study is to model (i) heterogeneity in the effect of household income and nutritional intake and (ii) the endogenoity of household income to provide a robust estimate for the effect of income on nutrition at different levels of nutritional intake.
+A point of departure of the present study is to model (i) heterogeneity in the effect of household income and nutritional intake, and (ii) the endogeneity of household income to provide a robust estimate for the effect of income on nutrition at different levels of nutritional intake.
 To do this, we have proposed to combine recent seminal works by Canay (2011) and Lee (2007) to estimate the quantile instrumental variable (IV) panel model.

-It has been found that income growth, especially stemming from household business and wages, is associated with nutritional improvement of urban rather than rural households.
+Income growth, especially stemming from household business and wages, is associated with nutritional improvement of urban rather than rural households.
 For the latter population, only crop income appears to encourage total energy consumption.

 As income keeps rising, those with moderate or higher nutrient intake tend to restrain their further nutrition consumption, especially fat for rural households, and the least nourished tend to consume more carbohydrates and protein.
 Thus, income growth is likely to reduce nutrition inequality among households.
-Nevertheless, education, dietary knowledge or habits of eating and physical exercise seem unimportant for household nutrient intake.
+Nevertheless, somewhat surprisingly, education, dietary knowledge or habits of eating and physical exercise seem unimportant for household nutrients' intake.
+Only the better-nourished in urban areas are able to benefit from widely believed contributors of nutrition intake such as dietary knowledge, local off-farm employment and out-migration.
 Furthermore, uncertainties in terms of soaring and volatile food prices that have recently been observed all over the world suggest substantial but different effects on household nutrition demand, varying with specific food commodities.
-The pattern of income growth, the rising food prices and uncertainties attached to them appear to jointly explain the income growth-nutrition reduction paradox in China.
+It is conjectured that in urban areas, the positive aggregate household income effects on nutrition, or the nutrition-poverty reducing effects of income, are weak and other factors, such as, increases in food price and its volatilities (e.g. meat) and aging, can easily offset the weak income effects, which have resulted in the increase in the proportion of undernourished despite the high income growth of urban households.
+In rural areas, the aggregate household income effect on nutrition is negative, or increase in household income tends to raise nutrition-poverty.
+That is, as the average household income goes up, the proportion of undernourished tends to increase unless they have access to out-migration or local off-farm employment, or alternatively, significantly increase the share of crop income in the total income.
+Overall, the pattern of income growth, the rising food prices and uncertainties attached to them appear to jointly explain the income growth-nutrition reduction paradox in China.

 Turning to policy implications, agriculture still plays a key role in improving rural households' nutrition if the policy maker takes advantages of positive loops between income and nutrition.
-However, policies promoting income growth alone may not be sufficient to raise households' nutrient intake, as the poor, especially in urban areas where people also face nutrition deficiency because of aging, seem not to enjoy the benefit of income growth.
+However, policies promoting income growth alone may not be sufficient to raise households' nutrients' intake, as the poor, especially in urban areas where people also face nutrition deficiency because of aging, seem not to enjoy the benefit of income growth.
 Certain traditional recipes alone, such as promoting education, may not be effective in the Chinese context.
 Interventions have to be tailored to serve better urban and rural population, respectively.
-For the former, more pro-(nutrition) poor income growth would enhance nutrient intake and narrow nutrition inequality between households to some extent.
-For the latter, growth of crop income is of paramount importance.
-Moreover, community development is also a policy instrument to promote rural households' nutrient intake.
-For both urban and rural populations, the policies stabilising income streams and helping cushion against the risks of soaring and volatile prices of food commodities would generate substantial positive impact on household nutrition status.
+For the former, more pro-(nutrition) poor income growth would enhance nutrient intake and narrow nutrition inequality between households to some